HALL OF SHAME: a failure to meet your own standards of behavior

 Timothy “Wall Street”Geithner spearheaded the controversial $2 trillion Financial Stability Plan.
 Geithner then became manager of the same TARP fund he coauthored.
 TARP was funded by the $700 billion bailout package approved by Congress in October 2008.
 TARP was used to add liquidity to failing investment and commercial banks.
 TARP was also used to bail out automakers, and provide mortgage assistance through the HARP program.
 Bush Signs $700 Billion Financial Bailout Bill.
 TARP was credited by the Congressional Oversight Panel as "stopping an economic panic.”
 However the Congressional Budget Office (CBO) estimated that TARP ended up costing taxpayers $25 billion

-The Bush Economic Stimulus Package was about 1% of GDP($168 Billion) which advocates said was large enough to impact the $14 trillion economy.
+The Bush Economic Stimulus Package was about 1% of GDP, ($168 Billion) which advocates said was large enough to impact the $14 trillion economy.

 Perhaps most important, the tax cuts weren't balanced by a decrease in government spending.
-This led to $500 billion budget deficit.
+This led to a $500 billion budget deficit.

 By the time Bush left office, the Federal debt was already $10 trillion.
 This contributed downward pressure on the dollar, which leads to higher oil prices and inflation over the long run.
 Bush Economic Stimulus Package.